martinjrobins/diffsl/README.md

 ## Dependencies

-You will need to install the [LLVM project](https://llvm.org/).
+To use the llvm backend (optional) You will need to install the [LLVM project](https://llvm.org/).
 The easiest way to install this is to use the package manager for your operating system.
 For example, on Ubuntu you can install these with the following command: